Adnan525/f1_data_vis/README.md

-# Analysis on why Mich Schumacher was axed from Haas F1 on 2023 and replace by Nico Hulkenberg
+# Analysis on why Mich Schumacher was axed from Haas F1 on 2023 and replaced by Nico Hulkenberg

 -   3 rooikes in the seson - Mick, Yuki, Nikita
 -   Driver standings yuki and mick